 Put the generated Makefile.in in the directory dir.
 Ordinarily each Makefile.in is created in the directory of the corresponding Makefile.am.
-This option is used when making distributions.
+This option is deprecated and will be removed in a future release.

 '--verbose

 Cause Automake to print information about which files are being read or created.